 Institutional Memory Section

-The entire League of Nations archives, League Official Documents, Universal Declaration of Human Rights preparatory materials, Sean Lester diaries, and Bertha von Suttner Papers are available online on the UN Archives Geneva platform.
+The entire League of Nations archives, League Official Documents, Universal Declaration of Human Rights preparatory materials, Convention on the Prevention and Punishment of the Crime of Genocide preparatory materials, Covenants on Civil and Political Rights and on Economic, Social and Cultural Rights preparatory materials, Sean Lester diaries, and Bertha von Suttner Papers are available online on the UN Archives Geneva platform.

 UN Official Documents digitization programme

 The UN Library & Archives Geneva has a programme to digitize official documents of the United Nations dating from 1946-1993 in all six official languages.
 The digitized documents, mainly Security Council, General Assembly, Economic and Social Council, and Trusteeship Council Official Records, are made available to the public in the Official Document System (ODS) and in the UN Digital Library.
 This work is done in collaboration with the Dag Hammarskjöld Library in New York.

 Individual UN documents may be digitized on-demand at the request of clients.
 However, please note that priority will be given to the regular digitization programme.
 For more information, contact us at: https://ask.unog.ch.

 TOTAL DIGITAL ACCESS TO THE LEAGUE OF NATIONS ARCHIVES PROJECT (LONTAD)

 In 2017, the Institutional Memory Section of the UN Library Geneva launched a major five-year project (2017-2022) to digitize the entire League of Nations archives, Total Digital Access to the League of Nations Archives (LONTAD).